Don’t know your evacuation zone? Find out here

 That’s what Horry County Emergency Management officials want.

-In preparation for the Category 5 Hurricane Irma, evacuation orders may be issued by zone.
+In preparation for Tropical Storm Florence, which is expected to become a major hurricane, evacuation orders could be issued by zone.

-The zones are denoted as A, B, and C, with Zone C falling west of the waterway and Zone A falling on the ocean side of Kings Highway.
+The zones are labeled as A, B, and C, with Zone C falling west of the waterway and Zone A falling on the ocean side of Kings Highway.

 The emergency management department has a handy online map where people can look at where they are within the zones in case they need to evacuate.